Skip to content

 • You should eventually notice black and brown spots building up on the surface of your pan—congrats, that’s the self-seasoning at work!
 Over time, the surface of the pan will take on a dark, glossy patina, indicating that it’s reached its full nonstick potential.

-• You can speed up the self-seasoning process by “moisturizing” the pan: After each cook (or as often as you’d like), wash your pan as normal and set it over low heat for about 30 seconds.
+• You can speed up the self-seasoning process by “conditioning” the pan: After each cook (or as often as you’d like), wash your pan as normal and set it over low heat for about 30 seconds.
 Add a dime-sized amount of high-heat oil and use a paper towel or lint-free cloth to rub it all over the inside of the pan until dry.
 That’s it!

 Graph comparing ceramic, traditional nonstick, and carbon nonstick cookware.